-One of the biggest advantages of split systems installed in Rosenberg by Rosenberg Indoor Comfort is that they use less energy than a traditional HVAC system.
+One of the biggest advantages of split systems installed in Rosenberg by Rosenberg Plumbing & Air is that they use less energy than a traditional HVAC system.
 This is because a split system provides what is essentially passive heating.
 Though there is movement required as the refrigerant is sent through the system, there is no new heat being created as there is with a traditional HVAC system.

 In both electric and gas furnaces in a traditional setup, the energy that is put in is entirely devoted to producing heat.
 However, some of this energy is lost as light energy, whereas some of the energy is lost due to the inefficiencies of the materials used to transfer the heat from the energy source to the air.
 Due to these inefficiencies in creating heat, a split-system heat pump is especially adept at creating low-cost heat in mild climates.